 Mid-Atlantic Christian University teacher candidates will open a program-approved electronic portfolio (In this case TaskStream).
 The electronic portfolio includes a collection of evidences/artifacts and reflections documenting the candidate's development over time.
 Both reflection and impact on student learning, K-6 artifacts are extremely important.
 Six major evidences as well as other significant pieces will be submitted associated with the education program classes.
-Each evidence will be scored by the teacher of the course in which the evidence is assigned.
-A standard rubric for each evidence will be developed within the electronic portfolio.
+Each evidence will be scored by the teacher of the course in which the evidence is assigned, or the director of the elementary education program.
+A standard rubric for each evidence will be used for grading within the electronic portfolio.
 The evidences should reflect learning over time.
 It is a constructivist model.
 An example of this would be the progression from basic to professional in writing the initial lesson plans to the final plans.
 Lesson plans are submitted in various classes throughout the program.
 This is intended to show growth in the ability of the teacher candidate to design meaningful work for K-6 students.
 The finished electronic portfolio which includes various assignments, classroom performances, and the rubric scoring instruments will be evaluated as to whether the teacher candidate has met the goals of the elementary education program at MACU and should be recommended for a North Carolina Teaching Licensure.